pccao0912/OS-sshell/REPORT.md

 This is a extra feature Appending, which is simply add some features based on the redirection.
 In the redirection, we use open() function to open the file, with O_TRUNC mode.
 So we add this feature by changing the mode of opening the file from O_TRUNC mode to O_APPEND.
+There's a hard point here is how to handle the '>' symbol, and since there's might be error case that there's nothing before the symbol, so the way to detect the position of the symbol is quite important.
+Also appending feature increase the difficulty of this, so we handle the two '>' symbol by replacing them with white space, so it can perfectly fit the parse function.

 ### Background
 In this part, a process is needed to be distinguished by the background checker,